 It’s the day we’ve all been waiting for… or at least in my family and just about every other family in East Tennessee and surrounding areas.
-Dollywood has just announced that they will be reopening and it’s SOON, very soon!
+Dollywood will be open for the 2021 season on March 13!

 Prior to your visit, be sure to read about all the changes as well as Dollywood hours of operation!

 - All guests will be required to wear a mask.
 Guests under 3 do not have to.
 There are also times where a mask is not required, such as when eating and on certain rides.
-Please see the complete rules about masks here.
+Please see the complete rules about masks on the Dollywood website.

 - Social Distancing will apply.
 This means the park’s capacity will be limited.
 In order to comply with lower attendance numbers, single day Dollywood tickets will be sold for a particular day only.

 - Season Pass holders will be required to make a reservation for the day they want to visit.
 Please see below for more about Dollywood reservations.